m1k1o/neko/webpage/docs/configuration/webrtc.md

 There exist two types of connections:

-- [Ephemeral UDP port range](#ephemeral-udp-port-range): The range of UDP ports that the server uses to establish a connection with the client.
+- [Ephemeral UDP port range](#epr): The range of UDP ports that the server uses to establish a connection with the client.
 Every time a new connection is established, a new port from this range is used.
 This range should be open on the server's firewall.
-- [UDP/TCP multiplexing](#udp-tcp-multiplexing): The server can use a single port for multiple connections.
+- [UDP/TCP multiplexing](#mux): The server can use a single port for multiple connections.
 This port should be open on the server's firewall.

-### Ephemeral UDP port range
+### Ephemeral UDP port range {#epr}

 The ephemeral UDP port range can be configured using the following configuration: